donkor-james/blog_website/README.md

 - `/api/users/profile/` - Get user profile

 ## Frontend Usage

 - Browse posts by category or search by title
 - Use pagination controls to navigate posts
 - View post details, author info, and more

-## Contributing
-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

-## License
-MIT

----
-For questions or support, contact [your email or GitHub].